Add to clipboard | Print

 vanessa@evergreen-therapy.ca

-• therapeutic conversation groups
+• conversation group therapy

-• support groups
+• aphasia support groups

 Eligibility / Target Population: Medically stable adults 18 years and older with aphasia due to stroke or injury to the brain who live in the community or retirement home setting * must be willing to participate in supportive conversation groups * must demonstrate appropriate behaviour in a social group setting * must have no or minimal cognitive difficulties * client care needs (i.e. toileting, feeding) are met by client or caregiver * must have access to internet and a computer or tablet